indrz/indrz-doc/content/installation.md

 5. python manage.py runserver
 6. open localhost:8000/map/test    to see a map with the demo data

+## Geoserver
+Geoserver is what we have chose to server our maps at www.indrz.com.
+This is not a must and can easily be replaced with any other mapping server such as the UMN  Mapserver.
+Our geoserver connects to our database and renders our WMS services for displaying each building floor on the map.
+We create one geoserver data layer for each floor in a building.
+The style we assign to each building-space is created using our SLD files.
+These of course are simple design settings and can be changed at any time.

+Securing your data on Geoserver is left up to you the developer or administrator.

 ### Windows users

 Create a python virtual environment